nawa/torrentmonitor-dockerized/README.md

 ## Platform Support
 There are images for almost all platform types, supported by Docker:
 - x86-64

-Next will be available soon:
 - x86
 - arm64
 - arm32
 - ppc64le

+Next platforms could be added upon request:
 - s390x
+- mips

-If you use the platform that is not supported yet, file an issue.
+If you use a platform that is not supported yet, file an issue.
 I'll add it ASAP.

 ## OS Support
 ### Linux
 Linux version uses `docker` directly.
-You don't have to download any sources because corresponding docker image will be downloaded from Docker Hub (or Guthub Registry) automatically
+You don't have to download any sources or select right platform.
+Corresponding docker image will be downloaded from DockerHub (or Github Registry) automatically.

 ### Windows and MacOS
 You can use Docker Desktop natively for supported OS versions.
 Minimal requirement: